1959 Volvo PV544 Sports

 Even better, our painters tell us the car is painted in lacquer.......a product that has been banned for many many years.
 But, upon wet sanding and buffing, the shine came up and is in show condition.
 And while car people always say 'black shows every flaw,' in this car's case....the black lacquer looks great.

 But it gets better........rebuilt B20 engine, 2 liters, 118hp, from a P1800 Volvo sports car.
+Was running on its original SU carbs but we just installed a new Weber 32/36DGV progressive carb and aluminum manifold......huge different in idle, acceleration, and overall performance.
 New clutch (balanced with flywheel) and a freshly rebuilt M41 four speed with overdrive transmission also from a P1800 (and with a guarantee with the trans builder).
 A beefy, unbreakable transmission with the highest ratio overdrive available....32%.
 Which transforms the very low 4.56 final drive (as in 'VERY buzzy' on the highway) into a relaxed 3.10 overall gearing.
 Makes for quiet, sedate cruising.

 Remember, these cars came from the factory with 75hp and were, in their day, considered performance cars, the equal to any competitive sports car.
 On or off the track.
 All of which makes this car so special.